fguiet/k40-laser/motorized-bed/motorized-bed-upgrade.md

 ## Bed level software

-Software used :
+* Software used to develop : Visual Studio Code + PlatformIO plugin

-* Visual Studio Code + PlatformIO plugin
+* Open source code : self-explanatory open source code, see folder here : `sketches\k40-motorized-bed`

-Self-explanatory open source code, see folder here : `sketches\k40-motorized-bed`
+* Using the bed level software

 TO BE CONTINUED ...